-A prayer can be joyfully expressed and expanded upon using music and dancing!
+For your family devotion time, purchase or make a batch of play dough, and play with the dough together, making people, animals, and other things God created.
+Use simple rollers and other kitchen utensils to help you create.
+Here is a simple play dough recipe you can make with your child: for Idren's tory A Joyful Prayer A prayer can be joyfully expressed and expanded upon using music and dancing!
 Explain to your child that God's love makes you happy, and invite him to celebrate with you.
-Sing a joyful, Godcentered song and dance around together in celebration of God's love.
+Sing a joyful, God-centered song and dance around together in celebration of God's love.
 Alternatives to singing include playing music from a tape or CD and creating a rhythm by clapping, snapping, or patting your thighs.
 After your musical celebration, model folding your hands, bowing your head, and closing your eyes as you pray in the traditional manner, "Thank you, God, for loving us.
 We love you, too!
-Amen"
+Amen" Mix together 4 cups (1 L) of flour, 1 cup (240 ml) of salt, and $1^{1/2}$ cups (360 ml) of warm water tinted with food coloring in a large bowl.
+Knead for about 10 minutes, or until well mixed.
+When done playing with the dough, keep it fresh in an airtight container in the refrigerator.

-One Big Family

-In a world that segregates people by ages, time spent together in Christian fellowship during worship is an amazing thing!
+One Big Family In a world that segregates people by ages, time spent together in Christian fellowship during worship is an amazing thing!
 Because children are naturally inquisitive, they want to know what is going on around them.
 And toddlers rarely hesitate during worship to ask their questions or make their comments!
 Prepare your child ahead of time with explanations of what will take place, and involve her as much as possible in the worship experience.
 Not only will your child benefit, but those around you will experience what Jesus meant when he said that children reflect God's kingdom.
 Volunteer to be a greeter at the church door with your child and watch the smiles!

-Make every mealtime special by having your child help you make placemats for the table.
+Allowship during worship followship bank Family Placemats mecial by having on the table.
 Cut pieces of poster board to 12" x 18" (30 cm x 45 cm).
 Your child can draw a family member on each placemat, or glue on a picture of each person.
 Print each person's name in large letters at the bottom of the placemat.
 Vary this idea by having each person trace his or her handprints on the placemat.
 Help your child trace around a dinner plate, cup, napkin, and silverware on the backside of the placemat, for added use.
 Laminate the placemats with clear adhesive paper.
 Let your child choose which side of the placemat to use during meals.